rbarberop/community/tutorials/mender_gcp_ota_demo/index.md

 ```

-Create a Cloud IoT Core registry and Cloud Pub/Sub topic for this tutorial that will be used for the mender client to authenticate and send telemetry data.
+Create a Cloud IoT Core registry and Cloud Pub/Sub topic for this tutorial that will be used for the device to authenticate and send telemetry data.

 Create Pub/Sub topics for "telemetry events" as well as a topic for device lifecycle events which you will use for device preauthorization with mender server.